-Similarly, the College occupies four of the units at its 125 Business Park and the value of these units has been transferred into fixed assets at a value of £920,000, based on the latest overall valuation of total property at £3,400,000 dated 15 June 2023.
+Similarly, the College now occupies five of the eight units at its 125 Business Park property.
+The value of these units has been transferred into fixed assets at a value of £1,270,000, based on the latest overall valuation of total property at £3,400,000 dated 15 June 2023.

 The College has three tenants renting surplus space on the first and second floors at its Cheltenham campus.
-Income from these lettings has continued throughout 2022/23.

-In addition, the College secured grant funding from GFirst LEP of £950,000 in 2020/21 to create Incubation Units for SMEs and start-up companies linked to the cyber sector.
-The development of the area was completed on time and opened on 6 September 2021.
-This facility has been very successful and has been completely filled.
+Income from these lettings has continued throughout 2023/24.
+In addition, the College uses an area on the first floor for Incubation Units, providing offices and workstations for SMEs and start-up companies linked to the cyber sector.

-The long-term letting of the Launchpad building was agreed and rental income from this property has continued since 2019/20.
-The tenants have increased their lease term to September 2033.
-The property was valued on 19 June 2023 at a value of £3,900,000
+The College lets its Launchpad building on long-term let.
+Rental income from this property has continued since 2019/20.
+The tenants have extended their lease term to September 2033.
+The property was valued on 19 June 2023 at a value of £3,900,000.